Updated: Jul 13, 2022

-Some are always prepared for the rainy days and have already saved for years.
+Some are always prepared for rainy days and have already saved for years.
 Good for you.
 If you haven't, there's no better time to start than today.
-Take at least 10 percent of your income before you spend it on anything else, put it in a separate emergency account, and never touch it.
+Make it a habit to take at least 10 percent of your income before you spend it on anything else, put it in a separate emergency account, and never touch it.

 So how much quit money is enough for you to safely quit your job?
 The minimum suggested amount is three months' worth of your living expenses.
 If you can save up to six months' worth, that's great.
 It will be even better if you can pile up to one or two-year worth.
 But it will take considerably longer.

 And how much are your living expenses?
 Only you know.
-But consider all of your spending for food, rent, bills, school, and debts.
+But consider all of your spending on food, rent, bills, school, and debts.

 Start Building Your Ideal Career Path

 You also need to start building your ideal career path.
 You don't want to quit one miserable job just to get back to another depressing one.
 One time should be enough.
 You can refer to our article on how to create your ideal career path for more detailed information, but here is the gist: